 Why you should maintain your oral health during a Coronavirus outbreak

 Common dental issues such as bleeding gums, gingivitis or chronic periodontis can leave your mouth more exposed to a viral infection.
 Also, oral health plays a vital role in overall health including your immunity to fight off infection.
 Most cases of Coronavirus eventually subside, like the common flu, it is mostly those with lowered immunity or existing health issues where the more serious complications, and unfortunately death, can occur.

-Maintaining oral health and therefore your overall health will allow your body to put up its best defence against any virus or infection.
+Maintaining oral health and therefore your overall health will allow your body to defend against any virus or infection.
 Having any dental or outstanding health issues seen to should be your priority rather than putting this off to a later date.